 Learn more about this program and others at the Health Professions Open House.

-This course is designed to provide the student with an overview of the legal and regulatory requirements for the maintenance, retention, and dissemination of health information and the role of medical documentation in legal proceedings.
-Major topics include: federal, state and JCAHO regulations; facility bylaws rules and regulations; the federal and state legal system; authorizations and consents, release of information, concepts of liability; civil procedures; and the role of risk management.
+This course is designed to provide the student with an overview of the legal and regulatory requirements for the maintenance, retention, and dissemination of health information and the role of patient documentation in legal proceedings.
+Major topics include: federal and state regulations; accreditation standards; the federal and state legal system; authorizations and consents, release of information, concepts of liability; civil procedures; compliance and the role of risk management.

 This course will introduce students to information systems in various facilities other than hospitals.
 Health information requirements and functions in both manual and electronic systems will be covered.
 The course will also address documentation and processes for reimbursement, regulations, and accrediting standards.
 Prerequisite: HIT 101 or Permission of Instructor; co-requisites: HIT 102 and 223.